psolbach/node-mailjet/README.md

 var mailjet = new Mailjet('apiKey', 'secretKey');
 ```

-Then choose from a bunch endpoints and pass in the proper options object. e.g.:
+Then choose from a bunch of endpoints and pass in the proper options object. e.g.:
 ```javascript

 // Create